BEZBIM/Java-2-Labs/Mod 01 - I-O/Lab 1-3 Character IO.md

 ## Part One: Setup

-Start with the code frm the first lab.
+Start with the code from the first lab.
 It is in the `Lab 1-1 src` directory.
 Note that the name of the class has been changed from `ByteCopy` to `CharCopy`

 Go back to either of the `ByteCopy` labs, record the number of bytes copied.
-It should be `4489` Starter code:
+It should be `4489`

+Starter code:

 ```java